markfinger/scroll-tracker/README.md

   // Returns the width of the viewport viewport.width()

-  // Returns the height of the viewport, taking in to consideration
+  // Returns the height of the viewport, with respect to
   // the `topPadding` and `bottomPadding` settings viewport.height()
 ```